Soohyeon-Bae/wddng-invi/README.md

 This project is a fork of [WEDDING_INVITATION](https://github.com/S-jooyoung/WEDDING_INVITATION).
 It includes custom modifications for my upcoming winter wedding ceremony.

-My Custom Modifications / Changes
+## My Custom Modifications / Changes
 This fork includes the following changes compared to the original project:

-Interactive Photo Album: Implemented a responsive lightbox/modal pop-up feature for the photo album, allowing images to display dynamically on top of the current page upon click, with the background subtly dimmed.
+- **Interactive Photo Album**: Implemented a responsive lightbox/modal pop-up feature for the photo album, allowing images to display dynamically on top of the current page upon click, with the background subtly dimmed.
-Dynamic Snowfall Effect: Introduced a subtle yet dynamic snowfall visual effect across the application for an enhanced aesthetic experience.
+- **Dynamic Snowfall Effect**: Introduced a subtle yet dynamic snowfall visual effect across the application for an enhanced aesthetic experience.

---
+---

 # 모바일 청첩장 React.js 템플릿